 It is more open than the South lounge, with an interior portion and a terrace, which is like a massive balcony looking down to the rest of the terminal and the tarmac.
 The terrace is not outside, it is still within the terminal and under the roof, but it is airier.
 To one (long) side of this lounge, you also have big windows and views of the parked planes.

-Both are good, and both have identical food and magazines, but neither are as good as the First and Concorde Lounges in Terminal 5.
+Both are good, and both have identical food and magazines, but neither is as good as the First and Concorde Lounges in Terminal 5.

 5. Plaza Premium Lounge Heathrow Terminal 5